PeterMoroz/home_weather_station/README.md

 #### WiFi modes
 Device may operate in two WiFi modes:
-- station modem when device connects to known network
+- station mode when device connects to known network
 - access point mode when device forms its own WiFi network and enables other WiFi devices connect to that network

 #### Captive portal